Empress Shōken: Influence

-Known throughout her reign for her support of charity work and women's education during the First Sino-Japanese War (1894–95), Empress Haruko worked for the establishment of the Japanese Red Cross Society.
+Known throughout her tenure for her support of charity work and women's education during the First Sino-Japanese War (1894–95), Empress Haruko worked for the establishment of the Japanese Red Cross Society.
 She participated in the organization's administration, especially in their peacetime activities in which she created a money fund for the International Red Cross.
 Renamed "The Empress Shōken Fund", it is presently used for international welfare activities.
 After Emperor Meiji moved his military headquarters from Tokyo to Hiroshima to be closer to the lines of communications with his troops, Empress Haruko joined her husband in March 1895.
 While in Hiroshima, she insisted on visiting hospitals full of wounded soldiers every other day of her stay.

 Death

 After Emperor Meiji's death in 1912, Empress Haruko was granted the title Empress Dowager (皇太后, Kōtaigō) by her adoptive son, Emperor Taishō.
 She died in 1914 at the Imperial Villa in Numazu, Shizuoka and was buried in the East Mound of the Fushimi Momoyama Ryo in Fushimi, Kyoto, next to her husband.
-Her soul was enshrined in Meiji Shrine in Tokyo.
-On 9 May 1914, she received the posthumous name Shōken Kōtaigō (昭憲皇太后).
+The Meiji Shrine in Tokyo was dedicated to her and her late husband.
+On 9 May 1914, she received the posthumous name "Empress Dowager Shōken" (昭憲皇太后, Shōken Kōtaigō).
 Her railway-carriage can be seen today in the Meiji Mura Museum, in Inuyama, Aichi prefecture.